Buster Crabbe: Hollywood

 He is credited in some films as "Larry Crabbe" or "Larry (Buster) Crabbe".
 His role in the Tarzan serial Tarzan the Fearless (1933) began a career in which Crabbe starred in more than a hundred films.
 In King of the Jungle (1933), Jungle Man (1941), and the serial King of the Congo (1952), he played typical "jungle man" roles.
-He starred in several popular films at this time, including The Sweetheart of Sigma Chi (1933), alongside Betty Grable, and Search for Beauty (1934), Daughter of Shanghai (1937) credited as Larry Crabbe.
+He starred in several popular films at this time, including The Sweetheart of Sigma Chi (1933), alongside Betty Grable, Search for Beauty (1934), and Daughter of Shanghai (1937) credited as Larry Crabbe.

 In 1936, he was selected over several stars to play Flash Gordon in the first, very successful Universal Pictures Flash Gordon serial, which was followed by two sequels released in 1938 and 1940.
 The series was later edited and shown extensively on American television during the 1950s and 1960s, then fully restored for home video release.
 He also starred as Buck Rogers for Universal, playing the role with dark hair, unlike his blonde hair for Flash Gordon.
 In 1939 Crabbe reunited with Grable for a lead role in the mainstream comedy Million Dollar Legs.

 Crabbe starred at the Billy Rose's Aquacade at the New York World's Fair during its second year (1940), replacing fellow Olympic swimmer and Tarzan actor Johnny Weissmuller.
+In 1943, Al Sheehan recruited Crabbe to perform as part of the Aqua Follies, a water ballet show including diving acts.

 During World War II, Crabbe was put under contract by Producers Releasing Corporation for lead roles from 1942 to 1946.
 He portrayed a Western folk-hero version of Billy the Kid in 13 films, and Billy Carson in 23, along with Al St. John as his sidekick.
 As a 34-year-old married man, Crabbe had a draft deferment, but made Army training films for the field artillery at Ft.
 Sill, Oklahoma, along with St. John.
 Crabbe also played some jungle roles for the studio.

 Following the war, Crabbe appeared opposite Weissmuller as a rival in two jungle films, Swamp Fire (1946) and Captive Girl (1950).
 For his final multi-chapter movie serial, Crabbe returned to the jungle playing the role of Thun'da in King of the Congo (1952).